CloudVE/galaxycloudrunner/docs/topics/configure_job_conf.rst

 routed to a local queue.

-Job configuriation for Galaxy versions lower than 19.01
+Job configuration for Galaxy versions lower than 19.01
 ========================================================

 Simple configuration